outlandishideas/wpackagist/README.md

 Each package has its own JSON file detailing its versions; these can be found in https://wpackagist.org/p/wpackagist-{theme|plugin}/{package-name-and-hash}.json.

+### Version format limitations

+Currently, Wpackagist can only process packages with up to 4 parts in their version numbers, in line with the internal handling of Composer v1.x.

 ## Running Wpackagist

 ### Installing